Naming roads and rural addresses

 Rural addressing helps 911 operators to help fire; ambulance and police find your home quickly in the event of an emergency.

-The addresses are assigned by the MD of Foothills GIS department based on the distance of the driveway from the lower numbered adjacent perpendicular street or avenue (real or virtual) with EVEN numbered addresses assigned to the east side of streets and the north side of avenues and ODD numbered addresses assigned to the west side of streets and the south side of avenues.
+The addresses are assigned by the Foothills County GIS department based on the distance of the driveway from the lower numbered adjacent perpendicular street or avenue (real or virtual) with EVEN numbered addresses assigned to the east side of streets and the north side of avenues and ODD numbered addresses assigned to the west side of streets and the south side of avenues.

 The address number may be up to 6-digits long and is divided into two parts.
 The first 3 digits is reserved for the reference street or avenue number, while the last 3 digits consist of the address unit - a number between 1 and 260